ConOLeary/Steam_review_sentiment/2nd attempt/development_log.md

+29 / 6 / 2021

+> After a hiatus, it is apparent to me that the approach I took to 'thicken' the training data is infact a 'cheat' because the thickened training data includes testing data.

 17 / 6 / 2021

 > The first load of reviews all being positive is indeed just the nature of the data